 Adam was created to fall from before the foundation of the world to show God’s power and glory.
 The Hebrew word adam is defined as “mankind,” both male and female.
 Fallen mankind was created in Elohim’s image.
-Mankind consists of the righteous AND the wicked, so being created in God’s image does not mean that humans are righteous.
+The adam consists of the righteous AND the wicked, so being created in God’s image does not mean that humans are righteous.

-It also does not imply that we are to look like Him on this earth.
+It also does not imply that we are to look like Him while on this earth.
 Being created in the image/likeness of God does not mean God has arms and legs.
 God is described as having eyes of flaming fire, having “wheels,” and Jesus has feet of brass.
 These earthly-realm descriptions are metaphorical for their spirit powers which is being all-powerful, all-knowing, and all-seeing.

 God gives ALL mankind a soul AND a spirit (Isaiah 42:5).